 - Fever or shaking chills

 Contact your physician immediately if these Crohn's disease symptoms appear.

 Crohn’s Disease Diagnosis

 Most often people are diagnosed with Crohn’s before the age of 30, with up to 25% of Crohn’s disease cases seen in the pediatric population.
 However, it can occur in patients of all ages.
 Males and females are equally affected by the disease but it does appear more in Caucasians than individuals of other races.
 Jews, mostly Eastern European, tend to have a higher rate of the disease, but Asians, African-Americans and Hispanics are increasingly being affected.

 Crohn’s disease diagnosis begins with a physical examination that may include stool and blood tests.
-Your gastroenterologist uses this information to rule out other causes of Crohn's disease symptoms such as infection and anemia.
+Your gastroenterologist uses this information to rule out other causes of Crohn's disease symptoms, such as infection.

 To better visualize the small intestine or colon, your gastroenterologist will likely examine the colon through a sigmoidoscopy or colonoscopy.
 These tests allow the physician to visualize the colon and obtain tissue samples in order to determine a diagnosis of inflammatory bowel disease.
 These diagnostic tools also help to determine the extent of the disease and detect bleeding, inflammation or ulcers.